andraugust/andraugust.github.io/classical-mechanics.md

 Classical mechanics deals with systems that behave in more or less intuitive ways.
 When we think of classical systems, we imagine things like masses oscillating on springs, planets orbiting stars, or waves moving through water.
 In terms of size and energy scales, classical objects are always big enough to ignore quantum effects and slow enough (relative to light) to ignore relativistic effects.

 A fundamental concept in CM, and really physics in general, is that of a _state_.
-States define how a system is configured at a given point in time and encode everything there is to know about the system in order to predict its subsequent state.
+States define how a system is configured at a given point in time and encode everything there is to know about a system in order to predict its subsequent states.

 In terms of dynamics, all states within a system have a unique predecessor state and a unique successor state.
 As time ticks forward states transition from one to the next according to a transition rule, which can be encoded in various ways, as we'll see.
 The uniqueness of transitions implies that once a state is specified with a transition rule, all past and future states are determined.
 In other words, classical mechanics is a deterministic model of the universe.